Smoss189/DataViz/FinalProjectSarahMoss.md

 My primary source of data is the historical phone call data pulled from my personal phone records from January 2018 – July 2019.
 This data can be found at the following link: <https://docs.google.com/spreadsheets/d/1pIDd1de13RAsIVmHXbe5wvwMPLnILW1beU5tO1uUd1E/edit?usp=sharing>
 For better legibility, phone call time of day and length of call have been rounded to extract a better understanding of standard times and length of time.

-I will use the standard time that my dad and husband arrive home.
+I will use the standard time that my dad arrives home.
 This will help determine if their anticipated arrival homes changes the time or length of the call.

 The data for the precipitation will be pulled from historical weather information on individual call dates.
 This data can be found here: <https://www.wunderground.com/history/airport/KBOS?hdf=1>.
 I have specifically chosen to use a Boston weather data set since the phone calls are always to my mom's house phone.
 Boston weather will directly affect the phone call as it determines if she is at home.